Lifelong Continual Learning for Anomaly Detection: New Challenges, Perspectives, and Insights: Introduction

-On the other hand, lifelong machine learning research shows that forgetting is a problem that negatively affects models' performance when previously experienced conditions reoccur in the future.
-For this reason, lifelong learning seeks to balance between adapting to new knowledge while retaining past knowledge, inspired by biology, neuroscience, and computer science \cite{PARISI201954}.
+On the other hand, lifelong continual machine learning \footnote{Terms ''lifelong'' and ''continual'' are used interchangeably in existing literature.
+From now on, we will use the term lifelong to refer to this learning setting.} research shows that forgetting is a problem that negatively affects models' performance when previously experienced conditions reoccur in the future \cite{parisi2018role, kirkpatrick2017overcoming,10341211,liu2021overcoming}.
+For this reason, lifelong learning seeks to find a balance between adapting to new knowledge while retaining past knowledge, inspired by biology, neuroscience, and computer science \cite{PARISI201954,chaudhry2021using,masana2022class}. { For instance, a popular example in lifelong reinforcement learning is having an agent able to learn how to play new games while not losing the ability to play previously known ones. }

-However, current lifelong learning research is mostly focused on image classification and reinforcement learning \cite{PARISI201954, abel2018policy}, whereas anomaly detection problems are still poorly explored.
+Despite the emerging interest in lifelong learning, current research on this topic is mainly focused on computer vision and reinforcement learning \cite{PARISI201954, abel2018policy,parmar2023open,baker2023domain}{, with new trends including bridging active learning with open world learning \mbox{\cite{mundt2023wholistic}} and applications to robotics \mbox{\cite{10251045}}, as well as online image classification \mbox{\cite{mai2022online}}.
+In contrast,} anomaly detection problems are still poorly explored.
 In this paper, we focus on lifelong learning from an anomaly detection perspective, showing that lifelong learning capabilities can bring several advantages in many real-world settings.
-We argue that their consideration will allow to yield more sophisticated models which can detect anomalies while adapting to changing environments, and avoid forgetting knowledge acquired in the past.
+We argue that {considering them} will yield more sophisticated models that can detect anomalies while adapting to changing environments and avoiding forgetting knowledge acquired in the past.
+One of the domains where this capability is crucial is cybersecurity {\mbox{\cite{faber2023collaborative}}}.
+For example, monitoring network traffic has to deal with dynamic conditions such as changes in the infrastructure, user behaviors, as well as new types of traffic and protocols {\mbox{\cite{javaheri2023fuzzy}}}.
+Other examples of domains that we further describe in the paper include human condition monitoring and fault detection in industrial settings, although many more can be drawn.

-We leverage lessons learned in recent neuroscience and lifelong machine learning studies to showcase the current limitations of anomaly detection methods when exposed to lifelong learning scenarios.
-We formalize lifelong anomaly detection and devise the desiderata of models and scenarios, building the foundations for future work.
+Moreover, we leverage lessons learned in recent lifelong machine learning studies to showcase the current limitations of anomaly detection methods when exposed to lifelong learning scenarios.
+To this end, we formalize lifelong anomaly detection and devise the desiderata of models and scenarios, building the foundations for future work.